doctrine-extensions/DoctrineExtensions/README.md

 By default there is TreeSlug, RelativeSlug handlers.
 Which can build a tree path like slug
 example: **category/shoes/nike**.
 Using relative slug handler it is possible to have related slug for example, user is related to company by ManyToOne relation in result slug is: **company/user-name**

-**2011-07-14**

-- Sluggable can handle multiple slug fields, now on Sluggable annotation you will need to provide slugField property it should belong to
-- Translatable query hint will use **default locale** translations in case if it does not have a translation in currently used locale

 ### ODM MongoDB support